Batalin-Vilkovisky structures on moduli spaces of flat connections: Skeletons and foliations

 \subsection{Foliations}

 An example of a foliated surface, with multiple paths and their rotation numbers, is shown below in Figure \ref{fig:foliationexample}

 Now, we classify foliations on surfaces with boundary and marked points. \begin{proposition} If $\Gamma$ is a skeleton of $\Sigma$, then a homotopy class of foliations is uniquely specified by choosing the rotation number for each edge of $\Gamma$.
-Conversely, for any choice of half-integers for edges of $\Gamma$, there exists a foliation, with these rotation numbers. \end{proposition} \begin{proof} \textbf{existence:} Realize each vertex of the skeleton as the following foliated coupon:
+Conversely, for any choice of half-integers for edges of $\Gamma$, there exists a foliation, with these rotation numbers. \end{proposition} \begin{proof} \textbf{existence:} For each vertex of the skeleton $\Gamma$, with valence $n$, take the following coupon: